-- Distribution of registration brochures and fact sheets, e.g. 'Living with Dogs and Cats' pamphlet as a guide for both pet owners and non-owners; - Publishes information on the Council website and in the Council resident's newsletter to advise of the registration period and requirements; - Follows up pet owners that have not renewed their pet registration; - Annual door knock program; - Improve the accuracy of Council registration database with Microchip Registry data annually. - Promotes the requirement for owners to "pick up" after their dogs and dispose of waste appropriately; and - Increasingly provides dog waste bins and drinking fountains at parks.
+- Tistribution of registration brochures and fact sheets, e.g. a 'Living with Dogs and Cats' pamphlet as a guide for both pet owners and non-owners - Information on the Council website and in the Council residents' newsletter to advise of the registration period and requirements - Follow up pet owners that have not renewed their pet registration - Annual door knock program - Improve the accuracy of Council's registration database with Microchip Registry data annually - Promote the requirement for owners to pick up after their dogs and dispose of waste appropriately - Increasingly provide dog waste bins and drinking fountains at parks.